 - You will find out if your application has been successful.
 We speak to local primary schools about your child so we know how best to support them on transition to Tring School.

-- April – Documentation sent to parents of students starting at Tring School in September.
+- Documentation sent to parents of students starting at Tring School in September.

 - Our Year 7 Buddies visit the Primary Schools to give a short presentation and answer any questions students may have.
 Students coming in small groups or on their own will be invited into Tring School for a similar session with the Buddies.

 - Your child will meet their Form Tutor and Head of House and hear what Tring School is like from our current Head Students.
 This may be done virtually.

 - Induction Days.
 Your child will spend two days with their classmates to see what it will be like in September.
 They will have an assembly and tour of the school, as well as taking part in activities that will help them get to know the other students in their class.
 On the second day they will get a taste of what lessons are like.